Heavy metal drumming: Thrash metal

 Thrash metal emerged in the early 1980s under the influence of hardcore punk and the new wave of British heavy metal, particularly songs in the revved-up style known as speed metal.
 The movement began in the United States, with Bay Area thrash metal being the leading scene.
 The drumming sound developed by thrash groups was faster and more aggressive than that of the original metal bands and their glam metal successors.

 Death metal

 Thrash soon began to evolve and split into more extreme metal genres.
-Death metal utilizes the speed and aggression of both thrash and hardcore.
+Death metal uses the speed and aggression of both thrash and hardcore.
 Death metal uses extremely fast drumming, often with rapid double bass drumming and "wall of sound"–style blast beats.
 Frequent tempo and time signature changes and syncopation are also typical.

 Black metal

-The first wave of black metal emerged in Europe in the early and mid-1980s use blast beats and skank beats.
+The first wave of black metal emerged in Europe in the early and mid-1980s and used blast beats and skank beats.